 Electric Scooters : Electric Scooter UK Law Change 2021

 The UK Government are currently trialling an E-Scooter rental scheme across parts of the country.
 Manchester, Liverpool, Birmingham and Milton Keynes are all currently taking part in the scheme with 11 of the 33 London Boroughs set to roll out E-Scooter rental in the coming months.
-We are often asked if these scooters are legal or not and if they can be driving whilst the rider is intoxicated.
+We are often asked if these scooters are legal or not and if they can be driving whilst the rider is intoxicated through drink or drugs.

 The only place suggested by the them for privately owned E-Scooters to be used is on private land with the land owners permission.
 However, it is now in lots of major cities across the country possible to rent an E-Scooter and ride them on the roads.